Application & admission

-February 1 – application deadline (your complete application should be submitted by this date)
+February 1 – Application deadline at 23:59 CET.
+Your complete application should be submitted by this date.

 1. Proven academic record

-We require a university level degree and one year of Master level studies or the equivalent.
+We look for diverse backgrounds in Economics, Finance or other quantitative disciplines.
+A university level degree and one year of Master level studies or the equivalent is required.
 You are welcome to apply if you are studying in the first year of a MSc program.
 We may also admit students who for instance have a Bachelor’s degree in economics or finance and in addition have one to two years of coursework in mathematics and statistics at the advanced Bachelor level.
 We will also consider students with a very strong record from a four-year university program.

 2. Economics or finance courses

-In order to be eligible for the PhD Program in Finance, you need to have at least three semesters of economics or finance courses (90 ECTS) including a thesis worth at least 15 ECTS.
+In order to be eligible for the PhD program in Finance, you need to have at least three semesters of economics or finance courses (90 ECTS) including a thesis worth at least 15 ECTS.
+Exceptions can be made in cases of degrees in other quantitative disciplines.

 3. GRE test

-All applicants to the Finance Program are required to take the general GRE test (Graduate Record Exam, institution code 7016).
+All applicants to the Finance program are required to take the general GRE test (Graduate Record Exam, institution code 7016).
 Your GRE test scores should be reported in your application and sent directly to us via your test center.
-The GMAT test may be taken instead, but the GRE is preferable.
+While the GRE test is strictly preferred, we may consider outstanding candidates with a GMAT test.
 These test results have a validity of maximum 5 years.
-There is no minimum score requirement for any of the tests.
+There is no minimum score requirement for any of the tests and the last possible date to take a test is February 1.

 4. Proof of proficiency in English